 a.
-[5PRE]-[5A]:
+[6PRE]-[6A]

 In Rahle-Rhodes-Belousova, the recited identifying occurs as part of using Belousova's "classifier" to "map[]...menu items to dishes."
 Belousova, 8:4-7, 10:15-19; supra §VIII.C.1.b ([1E]).
 Belousova discloses "train[ing]" the classifier, i.e., training an algorithm.
 Belousova, 3:34-36.
-In this training process, "[f]or each dish, the server trains a dish classifier from menu items mapped to the dish and menu items that are mapped to different dishes.
-The dish classifier is then applied to new menu items and other unmapped menu items to determine whether these menu items should be mapped to the dish;" thus Belousova trains the classifier to identify sets of identical menu items, i.e., sets of "menu items" that should be mapped to a given "dish."
+"For each dish, the server trains a dish classifier from menu items mapped to the dish and menu items that are mapped to different dishes.
+The dish classifier is then applied to new menu items and other unmapped menu items to determine whether these menu items should be mapped to the dish;" thus, Belousova trains the classifier to identify sets of identical menu items that should be mapped to the same "dish."
 Belousova, 3:34-41.
-Furthermore, Belousova notes (consistent with POSAs' understanding and with Rahle ([0022])) that the different "menu items" that map to the same dish may have the same or different spellings or descriptions from each other.
-Belousova, 2:3-7 ("[t]wo menu items from two different restaurants may indicate the same dish...but have different menu item titles"); Crovella-Decl., [0075].
-Additionally, the menu items from which the identical sets are identified are from across different delivery services, since the menus are obtained from the delivery-service computers.
-Supra §VI.C.1.a ([1A]).
+Belousova notes (consistent with POSAs' understanding and with Rahle [0022]) that different "menu items" that map to the same dish may have the same or different spellings or descriptions from each other.
+Belousova, 2:3-7 ("[t]wo menu items from two different restaurants may indicate the same dish...but have different menu item titles"); Crovella-Decl., [0073].
+The menu items from which the identical sets are identified are from across different delivery services as discussed supra §VIII.C.1.a ([1A]).